zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    do some packet-level analysis, it may come in handy.

-   :c: The connection the packet is part of.
+   :param c: The connection the packet is part of.

-   :contents: The raw transport-layer payload.
+   :param contents: The raw transport-layer payload.

    .. zeek:see:: new_packet tcp_packet